xorandd/ZeroScan/README.md

 ## ❗ Requirements

-If you want to use `--nmap` option you need [nmap](https://nmap.org/) be installed, or install using ZeroScan when it prompts so
+- Nmap if you want to use `--nmap` option, or install using ZeroScan when it prompts so, supported linux distributions:
+  - Arch Linux / Manjaro
+  - Debian / Ubuntu / Mint
+  - Fedora

 ## 📥 Installation